mjc-gh/badbrowser/README.md

 I would highly recommend RVM: http://beginrescueend.com/

-Run "rvm install 1.9.2".
-Do *not* use root
+If you use RVM, do *not* use root.
+To install Ruby 1.9.2 run the following:

+    rvm install 1.9.2

 #### Install Gems

 We use bundler (because it's awesome)

-So first install bundler via: "gem install bundler"
+So first install bundler via:

+    gem install bundler

-Then run "bundle install" and all the gems needed will be installed
+Then run the following and all the gems needed will be installed

+    bundle install

 TESTING
 -------

-To run the test simply excute "rake test"
+To run the test simply run the following:

+    rake test